trong0dn/bs4-web-scraper/README.md

 # web-scraper
-A simple web scraper using Python3 with BeautifulSoup4 library to find the latest feed of products from the Newegg website.
+A simple web scraper using Python3 with BeautifulSoup4 library to extract the latest feed of products from the Newegg website.
 Long story short, I am recently built a PC and just missing a GPU.

 ## Dependencies
 [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) - Python library for pulling data out of HTML and XML files